About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 Since its 2011 founding, Zoom has quickly become serious competition for other team collaboration tools — especially when it comes to video conferencing software.
 In the past year alone, Zoom has grown by nearly 120%.

-Let’s take a look at what makes it such a popular meeting tool and explore the features that set Zoom apart from the rest.
+Let’s take a look at what makes it such a popular web conference service provider and explore the features that set Zoom apart from the rest.

 Zoom’s incredible video conferencing platform is far and away the best thing about it.

-When using Zoom to join any type of HD video conference (one-on-one online meetings, larger team meetings, trainings, or even video webinars) users can access Zoom from their desktop computer or mobile device.
+When using Zoom to join any type of HD video conference (one-on-one online meetings, larger team meetings, trainings, or even video webinars) users can access Zoom from their PC, Mac, or mobile device.
 Zoom also offers advanced screen sharing features that allow you to share either your entire desktop or only specific applications and files with everyone on the video call.

 In addition to sharing documents, Zoom also gives you the chance to see up to 49 of your team members face-to-face simultaneously on your screen.
 This means everyone truly feels like they’re in the same room, even if they’re connecting from across different time zones and a variety of devices.